ramit21/angular5-poc/README.md

 ```
 <input type="submit" class="btn" value="{{ btnText }}">
 ```

+Note that interpolation is a sytactical sugar for property binding only as shown in 2 below.
+So for string values, interpolations can be prefered, for others, use property binding.

  2. Property binding

-Property binding: Angular evaluates an expression and assigns it some property of underlying HTML DOM element, component, service etc. This is also one way.
+Property binding: This is also one way.
 Eg. below, btnText is coming from underlying controller.
 ```
 <input type="submit" class="btn" [value]="btnText">
 ```